 WPX also does 28 day automatic backups, just in case you’re not on top of that yourself or your own backup gets corrupted for some reason.

-If you’re looking for excellent hosting, I really can’t recommend WPX highly enough.
 I’ve lost track of the number of hosting companies I’ve used over the past 20 years or so, but none of them compare to WPX.
 They’ll even move your site for free.

 I hope this has helped give you an idea of how to keep your WordPress website safe and secure.
 There’s a lot more to it, of course, but these tips are a great place to start.
 They’re also all within the realm of the average user without having to get into code or config files.